Are you trying to figure out how selling a house in foreclosure works?

 New Jersey Cash Home Buyer

-A third option is to sell the property to a cash buyer.
+A third option is to sell the house directly to a cash buyer.

-How long can I stay in my house after foreclosure in NJ?
+Q: How long does foreclosure take in NJ?

 The findings and information in this article are focused on New Jersey, however, it is applicable in many locations nationwide!
 Signature Properties is a full-service home buyer that purchases foreclosure properties to help homeowners in Cherry Hill, Haddonfield, Trenton, Princeton, Cape May as well as Ocean & Camden Counties.